New research outlines effect of Licensing SAVI on crime in Telford’s Night Time Economy

 Superintendent Edward Hancox, West Mercia Police, added: “We’re really encouraged by the increasing number of premises across Telford that have signed up to Licensing SAVI, and that licensed premises have responded so positively.

 “Our licensing officers have worked closely with premises and local authority colleagues to promote the award, which is already well embedded at venues in Telford.
-This is one of a number of tactics that we use to increase and reduce offences in the nighttime economy, and this research shows that it is having a positive impact.
+This is one of a number of tactics that we use to reduce offences in the nighttime economy, and this research shows that it is having a positive impact.

 “Licensing SAVI is brilliant initiative that is helping everyone to feel and be safer on a night out, and we will continue to work with partners and premises to help us achieve this.”